 The BigSun organization will be awarding scholarships in the amount of $500.
 Any student athlete, regardless of the sport they are involved in, may apply.
-In order to apply, a short essay must be submitted by June 21,2013.
+In order to apply, a short essay apply before June 20, 2014.
 Details on the topic of the essay can be found using link above.

 BrainTrack offers scholarships of $1,000 and $500 for students pursuing an education degree, a business or management degree, or a computer science degree.
 Students must have completed at least one semester in the degree field and be enrolled in one or more relevant classes.
 Applications are typically due in November.

 One award of $2,000 per semester to the Product Design, Interaction Design, Engineering, or Computer Science student who best explains belief im import for building a great company.
 Submission deadlines are October 1 (fall) April 30 (spring)